starsite/FileMaker-Swift/README.md

 # Get Records (function)
 Returns an array of records with an offset of 1.
-This could be refactored to include an `offset` parameter, for recursive calls/paginating records.
+This could be refactored to include an `offset` parameter if you'll be doing a lot of recursive calls/paginating records.
 ```swift
 // returns -> ([records], error code)
 func getRecords(token: String, layout: String, limit: Int, completion: @escaping ([[String: Any]], String) -> Void) {